odtp-org/odtp-manuals/docs/installation/odtp-local-installation.md

-# ODTP Tool installation
+# ODTP local installation

+In a production environment running digital twins, a local instalation on the operating system is preferable.

+## 1. External dependencies
+In order to install ODTP you will need to download and install [Docker](https://www.docker.com/) in your machine, and git.

+## 2. Third party-services

 !!! note

-    - Remember that before running ODTP the services are required to be up and running.
+    - Remember that before running ODTP these services are required to be up and running.

     ``` mermaid
     graph TD;